Special-K-s-Flightsim-Bots/DCSServerBot/ARCHITECTURE.md

 database at some of the prominent cloud services.
 As the bot databases don't get that large, it should not be a big deal.
 I have one for $7 a month, running our 2 bots and 10 servers on it.
 That's an easy investment.

-### Automatic Failover
+### Automatic Fail-over
-At the moment, the bot can do automatic failovers for the Discord bot service.
+At the moment, the bot can do automatic fail-overs for the Discord bot service.
 This will make sure that the bot is responsive on Discord at any time, even if one of your nodes crashes (prerequisite: cloud database).

 _It is planned, to have automatic server takeovers also.
 That means, if you have a very prominent server that it can